11th November 2020

 One day he was in Fordham Books & Tapes, looking at the well-stocked Physics Department, and began a conversation with the elegant Finnish lady who worked there.
 He jokingly asked about a job and she told him that with his background in physics and a university education, he had a good chance, providing he applied before the post-study student onslaught.

 That gave him plenty of scope for jokes, but they, like the work, soon got tired.
-He was alone in the small top floor corner of the immense five-floor store, and found himself dealing not with quiet vicars or gentle old ladies, but obnoxious occultists who cursed him for not stocking out-of-print diabolical texts or people proclaiming that they would be paying in Dollars, as printed on the back cover.
+He was alone in the small top floor corner of the immense five-floor store, and found himself dealing not with quiet vicars or genteel old ladies, but obnoxious occultists who cursed him for not stocking out-of-print diabolical texts or people proclaiming that they would be paying in US Dollars, as printed on the back cover.
 Every second customer demanded a discount because they were buying Bibles and how dare he profit off the prophets.
 Richard became very familiar with camels and needles.

 Evidently, working in a bookshop in the West End would be no picnic.
 The threats of assault, the atmosphere of barely repressed anger and frustration and the constant alerts for shoplifters and pickpockets made for an unpleasant environment.
 Something had to done.